Los Angeles Commercial Truck Accident Attorneys

 How Commercial Truck Accident Lawyers Prove Negligence

-- Breach Of Duty — You must show that the duty of care was breached.
+- Breach of Duty — You must show that the duty of care was breached.
 A breach occurs when the responsible party fails to meet the expected standard.
 For instance, if a truck driver was speeding or a company neglected vehicle maintenance, this would be considered a breach.

 - Causation — You must establish that the breach directly caused the accident.
 This process includes proving both actual and proximate causation.
 Actual causation directly links the defendant’s action to the accident, while proximate causation proves the action was a predictable cause.
 For instance, if brake failure from poor maintenance caused the crash, the lack of brake upkeep is both the actual and proximate cause.